 After the death of my beloved off-the-track 'free to good home' Thoroughbred gelding, I moved away from horses (and the pain of their departure), got my BA in Political Science at UC Santa Cruz, and pursued a career in commercial aviation.
 Even with three children, I found myself inextricably drawn into the equine world once again.
 I started with half ownership of a horse, and I subsequently have owned 4 more.
 For the last 12 years, I have had the incredible privilege of being the owner of my heart-horse, Teade, now a retired 22 year old Friesian gelding.
 In 2016, I was able to purchase a 6 year old Hanoverian gelding, who found his way into my heart on something like day 1.

 Due to multiple health issues that my Friesian developped in succession after a broken molar and the subsequent surgery, I became increasingly interested in bodywork modalities that aided horses in letting go of the tensions due to their work and injuries, and the compensations they use to keep functioning.
 I began by taking Equinology courses in anatomy, massage, laterality, shoeing dynamics and saddle-fit.
 After taking a Masterson Method® Seminar, I knew that I wanted to become a Masterson Method® Certified Practitioner.
 I have studied equine anatomy, bio-mechanics, saddle fit and shoeing dynamics, nutrition, behavior, and classical training/riding methods.
 I believe that the participation of the horse in the Masterson Method® bodywork process, and communication between horse and bodyworker, is essential to achieving the powerful results that Masterson gets.
 Masterson Method is much more powerful than it looks, because it causes changes at the autonomic nervous system level (the fight-flight-freeze vs rest-digest modes) because we work below the horse's brace response.
-Because of this, when the tension lets go, it is much more permanent (because we did not force it).
-Working within this framework allows me to address the horse's individual needs in a very powerful way.
+Because of this, when the tension lets go, it is much more permanent, because we did not force it.
+It cannot be overstated how important the non-forcing and allowing is.
+(I received my black belt in Aikido in Japan in 1986 and this way of working within the world works beautifully on and off the mat).
+Working within this framework allows me to address the horse's individual needs in a very powerful yet gentle way.
 In addition, with my training and experience in saddle fitting (Certified Equine Ergonomist), I can assess whether your saddle is hurting your horse and show you in a way that you will see it yourself.

 As learning never stops, I am currently enrolled in or have completed: